mittinatten/freesasa/doc/doxy_main.md

 where s1, s2 and s3 are selectors and l1, l2 and l3 are lists.
 The
 operator `and` has precedence over `or`, so the second parentheses is necessary but not the first, in the example above.
+The selection name has to start with a letter, but it can include numbers and underscores.
+The name can't be longer than
+::FREESASA_MAX_SELECTION_NAME characters.

 The following property selectors are supported